[Update]: This post was updated on July 05, 2017.

 - The wizard starts to export data.
 You can either wait for it to finish, or click Download exported results right away.
 If you start to download the results before the export is completed, the download and export tools should finish at the same time.

 - In this window, a special export key is generated.
 Remember to copy it, as it will be required in the ClickOnce application that will start in the next step.

 - A ClickOnce application called eDiscovery PST export tool will start.
 Paste the export key copied in the previous step.
 Next, point it the Export tool to a folder where you want to save the PST files.

 Do not check the Enable deduplication option, unless you want the search results to be exported to a single PST file.For more on unsearchable items see this TechNet article.

 After you click Start, the tool will begin the export.
 When it completes, close the application.

-After performing the export, you can delete the eDiscovery search in compliance management, in-place eDiscovery & hold by highlighting it and clicking the trash button.
+After performing the export, you can delete the eDiscovery search from the Content Search window by highlighting it and clicking the trash button.